mdhifta/IVENTORY-FIFO-METHOD-Gudang-metode-Fifo/README.md

 # IVENTORY-FIFO-METHOD-Gudang-metode-Fifo-
 * English :
 This application is a website-based application built using PHP (Native) and MySQL.
 This application can be used for warehouse management using the FIFO (First In, First Out) method.
-If you are interested, please email to mdhiftaa@gmail.com to get the database.
+If you are interested, please email to mdhiftaa@gmail.com or telegram https://t.me/Enang55 to get the database.

 * Indonesia :
 Aplikasi ini adalah aplikasi berbasis website yang dibangun menggunakan PHP (Native) dan MySQL.
 Aplikasi ini dapat digunakan untuk pengelolahan gudang dengan metode FIFO (First In, First Out).
-Jika anda tertarik, silakan email ke mdhiftaa@gmail.com untuk mendapatkan databasenya.
+Jika anda tertarik, silakan email ke mdhiftaa@gmail.com atau telegram https://t.me/Enang55 untuk mendapatkan databasenya.

 # English :
 This application has 3 users: